ProtocolONE/ptah-docs/content/docs/add-section.md

 ***

 {{< hint >}}
-Click the *Add section icon* on Settings Panel and select a desired section from the preview thumbs list.
+Click the *Add section icon* in Settings Panel and select a desired section from the preview thumbs list.

 Now you can [change the entire content](/docs/edit-section) of the selected section in Preview Area.
 {{< /hint >}}